MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-guide.md

     ![Create new guide button](media/create-guide-folders.PNG "Create new guide button")

 3. Go to the folder that you want to save the guide in.
+You can use the folder breadcrumbs above the Filter box to navigate the folder structure.

     > [!NOTE]
     > To create a folder, you must use the Guides model-driven app.
 To learn how to use the model-driven app, Select **Learn about folders**.